 There’s road trips, and then there’s Road Trips.
 Travel + Leisure magazine has called Cape Breton, featuring the world-renown Cabot Trail, one of the world’s must-see islands.
 With spectacular coastal views, highland scenery and Celtic hospitality, you might find yourself embracing the travel writer within while searching for the adjectives that best describe this place.

-Hike and camp at Cape Breton Highlands National Park, play a round of golf at the famous Highland Links, linger over hand-crafted hooked rugs in Cheticamp, or just drive and stare.
-This 300-kilometre (186-mile) highway is carved into the edge of ancient highlands that slope to the sea, where eagles soar above, seals swim below, and moose wander alongside.
+Hike and camp at Cape Breton Highlands National Park, play a round of golf at the famous Highland Links, linger over hand-crafted hooked rugs in Cheticamp or peruse artisan shops along the trail, or just drive and stare.
+This 300-kilometre (186-mile) highway is carved into the edge of highlands that slope to the sea, where eagles soar above and moose wander alongside.

 Cabot Trail Scenic Drive